-Moon sextile Ceres brings together two mother archetypes in a way that is incredibly fertile and nurturing, but there is a budding urgency and slight desperation about it.
+Moon sextile or trine Ceres brings together two mother archetypes in a way that is incredibly fertile and nurturing, but there is a budding urgency and slight desperation about it.
 The mothering can be too cloying, sentimental and smothering.
-The reason for this overkill might just be because the subject has suffered great loses or poverty as a child and as a result they are eager to right those childhood wrongs in a big way.
+The reason for this overkill might just be because the subject has suffered great loses or poverty as a child and as a result, they are eager to right those childhood wrongs in a big way.

-Moon Sextile Ceres Celebrities
+Moon Sextile Ceres

-Dennis Wilson (02’), Mike Barson (17’), Paul Newman(22’), Bloody Mary I of UK (30’), Julian Clary, Agatha Christie, Cary Grant, Heinrich Himmler, Catherine Zeta-Jones, George Orwell, Frida Khalo.
+Also: Dennis Wilson (02’), Mike Barson (17’), Paul Newman(22’), Bloody Mary I of UK (30’), Julian Clary, Agatha Christie, Cary Grant, Heinrich Himmler, Catherine Zeta-Jones, George Orwell, Frida Khalo.